Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 Follow the steps below to manually walk through the steps to register and configure the applications.

-### Step 3: Configure the sample to use your Azure AD tenant
+#### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to: